Divorce Dedicated to Providing Efficient, Knowledgeable Legal Counsel

 To speak with an experienced Raleigh divorce attorney, give us a call or contact us online today.

-How Our Experienced Raleigh Divorce Attorneys Can Help
+How Our Raleigh Divorce Attorneys Can Help

 In an initial consultation, our Raleigh divorce lawyers will engage in fact-finding to discover whether you are eligible for divorce in North Carolina at this time, or whether you will have to wait a bit longer to file for divorce.
 We can also walk you through each step of the process, from how to get separated through the entry of the divorce and all of the matters in between.
 A caring and capable lawyer at Vitale Family Law can help you through all phases of your family law matters, including: